 “Consider how the wildflowers grow.
 They do not labor or spin.
 Yet I tell you, not even Solomon in all his splendor was dressed like one of these.
 28 If that is how God clothes the grass of the field, which is here today, and tomorrow is thrown into the fire, how much more will he clothe you-you of little faith!
 29 And do not set your heart on what you will eat or drink; do not worry about it.
 30 For the pagan world runs after all such things, and your Father knows that you need them.
 31 But seek his kingdom, and these things will be given to you as well.

 32 “Do not be afraid, little flock, for your Father has been pleased to give you the kingdom.
 33 Sell your possessions and give to the poor.
 Provide purses for yourselves that will not wear out, a treasure in heaven that will never fail, where no thief comes near and no moth destroys.
-34 For where your treasure is, there your heart will be also.”
+34 For where your treasure is, there your heart will be also.

 Your focus was off and you couldn’t seem to clean the lens.

 Negativity has been shown to lead to patterns in the brain that develop into subconscious habits that cause us to only see the negative in a situation or to become boxed in and unable to find positive problem-solving solutions.
 Daniel Amen discusses this in depth in his book Change Your Brain, Change Your Life, which I highly recommend.

-One of the most obvious signs of stress for me is a narrowing of my focus.
-I am no longer able to enjoy my downtime or appreciate the beautiful things around me because stress bundles me up in a knot and I can’t relax enough to just be in the moment.
+One of the most obvious signs of stress for me is a narrowing of focus.
+When I am stressed, I am not able to enjoy my downtime or appreciate the beautiful things around me because stress bundles me up in a knot and I can’t relax enough to just be in the moment.

 And the big one: You know you’ve moved on when you are no longer interested in looking back.

 I know, I know, I just said I peeked and turned my head a little, but honestly, I am not turning around.
 I am not going to end up as salt, or whatever it is we turn into in New Testament times (maybe just a hollow, unfulfilled person?).